If you work in retail marketing, the chances are high that you have already made data-driven design decisions at certain points in your career.

 Using data visualization tools like charts, graphs, and heatmaps will allow you to analyze trends and quickly find patterns or anomalies in your data.
 Representing data visually can also help you provide a solid ground when discussing soft topics and sharing results with your stakeholders.

 At the end of the day, you don’t need to leverage advanced data-collection methods and complicated tech tools to make well-informed decisions.
 From mapping customer insights to supporting design decisions, the technologies that drive the most profitable decisions and strategies today actually are automated solutions.
 These tools can offer you actionable insights you can use to produce visual assets and campaigns that evoke the desired feelings and draw attention.
-For example, the automated attention prediction tool Neurons Predict exploits vast amounts of behavioral data to predict consumer responses.
+For example, the automated attention prediction tool Neurons AI exploits vast amounts of behavioral data to predict consumer responses.
 It is powered by a machine learning model that is constantly fed with scientifically validated data to generate the most accurate attention heatmaps and cognitive scores.

 Conclusion